SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    to give a place where I can note the order of the keywords in the declaration and in the calls

+..
+TODO closures can be async too -- outline

+   like how you can have an async function, a closure con be async if a closure contains 'await' that implicity makes it async you can mark it explicitly with "async -> in"

+   (discussion of @MainActor closures can probably go here too)

 .. _Concurrency_AsyncSequence:

 Asynchronous Sequences